ibm-cloud-docs/account/change-plan.md

 ## Changing a plan through the CLI
 {: #changing_command_line}

-As an alternative to the console, you can change a service's plan by using the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI).
+As an alternative to the console, you can change a service's pricing plan by using the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI).

 1. Check whether the service is enabled with the resource controller.